dominicskywalkr/VAICCS/README.md

 	- **Preview**: Options shows a live preview of how a sample phrase (e.g. `badword mother-in-law`) will be transformed by the selected settings.

 	These settings are applied immediately to the running engine when you press **OK** in the Options dialog and are persisted when you use **File → Save Settings As...**.
-	When you save settings via Save As, a copy is also written to `gui_settings.json` in the project folder so the GUI can pick up a sensible default on next launch.

 	Saved JSON keys related to these options include: `bleep_mode`, `bleep_custom_text`, and `bleep_mask_char`.

 - GUI tips:
 - Use the **Browse...** button next to the Vosk model field to point to a model directory.
-- If a model is already downloaded (marked with a ✓) in the Vosk Model Manager, you can now press **Select Installed** or double-click the model to set it as the active model in the GUI.
+- If a model is already downloaded (marked with a ✓) in the Vosk Model Manager, you can press **Select Installed** or double-click the model to set it as the active model in the GUI.
 This will populate the Vosk Model path field and update the status.
 - If a model is not available or `vosk` is not installed, the GUI offers a demo mode to test capture and display.
 - For consistent results on Windows, pick the correct loopback or microphone device from the Audio Input dropdown.